vbachhav/Deep-Learning-Image-Classifier-using-Pytorch/README.md

 # Data Scientist Project
-# AI image classification and machine learning(Deep Learning) utilizing the PyTorch framework
+# AI image classification and Deep Learning utilizing the PyTorch framework

 Project code for Udacity's Data Scientist Nanodegree program.
 In this project, you will first develop code for an image classifier built with PyTorch, then you will convert it into a command line application.